OCA/connector-salesforce/connector_salesforce/README.rst

 It provides the foundations to create or extend various synchronizations.

-By default following synchronisations are supported out of the box:
+By default following synchronizations are supported out-of-the box:

  - Import of Account and contact into Odoo Partners.
 Salesforce is the master.
    Parent relation of Sales force account is not supported at this time.
  - Import or export of Product.
 ERP or Salesforce can be master.
-Bidirectional synchronisation is not supported and a master must be set.
+Bidirectional synchronization is not supported and a master must be set.
  - Import of Salesforce priceBook entries into Odoo pricelist version.
 Salesforce is the master.
  - Import of won opportunities into Odoo.
 Salesforce is the master.